GhoulsGP/Quimera-Project/README.md

 # Quimera Project

 ## What is Quimera?
-Quimera is an open source social network developed solely by me, GhoulsGP, using JavaScript and PHP.
-The project aims to provide a modern, interactive platform for users to connect, share content, and engage with each other.
-All development, design, and implementation are managed independently, with a focus on learning, experimentation, and community contribution.
+Quimera is an open-source social network I’m building solo, using JavaScript and PHP.
+The goal is to have a straightforward, modern spot where people can meet, share, and interact.
+Everything from the code to the design is managed by me, and the project is open for anyone who’s interested in checking it out or helping.

 ---

 #### Login/Register Page
-This is the entry point for new and returning users.
-The login/register page provides a simple and secure authentication process, ensuring that user data is kept safe.
-New users can easily create an account, while existing users can log in with their credentials.
-The UI is designed for ease of use, with clear error messages and guidance to help users access their accounts quickly.
+This is where you start.
+If you’re new, you can register; if not, just log in.
+The process is simple and keeps your info safe.
+The interface is clear, and if you hit any issues, the error messages should help you sort it out.
 ![image](https://github.com/user-attachments/assets/ed4363e3-8026-4102-928c-c10c26f8b432)

 ---

 #### Main Page
-Once logged in, users are taken to the main page, which serves as the hub for all interactions on Quimera.
-This page is dynamically updated to show the latest posts, comments, and friend activities.
-The layout is intuitive, with quick access to all the core features.
+After logging in, you’ll see the main page.
+This is where everything happens—new posts, comments, and what your friends are up to, all get updated in real time.
+The design is straightforward and easy to get around.

-**Functionalities:**
+**Features:**
-- **Like Button:** Allows users to express appreciation for posts.
-Liking a post helps surface popular content and encourages engagement.
+- **Like Button:** Like posts you enjoy.
+It helps highlight good content.
-- **Comment Button (with proper section):** Users can leave comments on posts, fostering discussion and community interaction.
-Comments are displayed in an organized, threaded section for clarity.
+- **Comment Button (with proper section):** Leave your thoughts or reply to others.
+Comments stay organized in threads.
-- **Save Post Button:** Users can bookmark posts for later viewing, making it easy to keep track of interesting or important content.
+- **Save Post Button:** Save posts that you want to come back to later.
-- **Vertical Navbar:** The navigation bar on the side provides quick access to all major sections, such as Home, Profile, Messages, and Settings.
-Its vertical orientation maximizes screen space and improves navigation efficiency.
+- **Vertical Navbar:** Quick links to Home, Profile, Messages, and Settings on the side.
-- **Theme Changer:** Users can switch between light and dark themes, or other available themes, to match their preferences and enhance usability in different environments.
+- **Theme Changer:** Switch between different themes, including light and dark.

 ![image](https://github.com/user-attachments/assets/23238dbb-ff77-41af-a090-0bc083aaabae)